institute-atri/blog-backend/README.md

    - DELETE - /v1/users/delete/{id} - Deletes the user with the specified ID.
 Only users with the ADMIN role can delete the user.

    - GET - /v1/users/posts/id - Returns posts by user id.

+   - POST - /v1/users/change-password - Endpoint to change the password of the currently authenticated user.

    ```
 <hr/>